-DigiPen Institute of Technology is offering the President's Graduate Fellowship, which is equivalent to a full tuition waiver to be awarded to one new incoming Master of Science in Computer Science applicant who has a proven history of academic and/or professional excellence.
-The Graduate Program Committee shall choose the recipient and will only consider applicants who have applied and been accepted to the graduate program by May 1 of every year.
+DigiPen Institute of Technology is pleased to announce the President's Graduate Fellowship, offered in tuition waivers for credit hours of graduate-level courses.
+The fellowship is awarded to new incoming Master of Science in Computer Science applicants who have track records of academic and/or professional excellence.
+The Graduate Program Committee shall choose the recipients, and they will only consider those who have been accepted prior to May 1.